arrowhead-f/sos-examples/Simple service implementation guide/README.md

 There are two examples in this folder with two scenarios.

+_Prerequisites_: mandatory core systems are installed locally, or you may use the public testbeds.
+Core version: Arrowhead 4.1.0

 **1.** setRPM service

 We have a motor we want to be able to control its current RPM.
 This _setRPM_ can be an Arrowhead service.